arsh248-coder/job-change-prediction-ml/README.md

 # Job Change Prediction using Machine Learning

-This project builds an end-to-end machine learning pipeline to predict whether a candidate is likely to change jobs based on demographic, education, and employment-related features.
+This project implements an end-to-end machine learning pipeline to predict whether a candidate is likely to change jobs based on demographic, education, and employment-related features.

-The goal is to understand which factors influence job mobility and to evaluate the performance of different machine learning models on structured data.
+The objective is to analyze factors influencing job mobility and to compare multiple machine learning models on an imbalanced classification task.

 ---

 ## Dataset
-The dataset contains anonymized candidate information including:
+The dataset contains anonymized candidate information, including:

 - Education level
 - Years of experience
 - Company size and type
 - Training hours
 - Gender and enrollment status

-The target variable indicates whether the candidate is actively looking for a new job.
+The target variable indicates whether a candidate is actively seeking a new job.

 ---